Tulipa x hybrida

 I found my 12-centimeter bulbs online at Eden Brothers, and since I’m in Zone 4, they’ll be here in mid-September.

 |Plant Type:||Flowering bulb||Flower / Foliage Color:||All except true blue/green|

 |Planting Depth:||6-8 inches||Companion Planting:||Alliums, daffodils, lilies|

 |Common Pests:||Aphids, Japanese beetles, slugs, wireworms||Common Disease:||Augusta disease, botrytis, botrytis blight|

 All winter, when snow falls heavily on my entire yard and sits there for months, I’ll be thinking about my double lates, waiting patiently underground for their time to shine.

-I can’t wait to share some photos.
+I can’t wait to share some photos this coming spring.
 And if you’ve ever grown these double-petaled beauties, I’d love to hear your stories, comments, and questions below.